 RePlanet’s first incarnation seems to have been in the Netherlands with Stichting Ecomodernisme Nederland, which later rebranded as RePlanet Nederland.
 The prime movers were a Belgian comms strategist called Rob De Schutter and a Dutch publicist, Hidde Boersma.
 Boersma, needless to say, calls himself “an ecomodernist” and gave a Ted Talk titled “It is time for ecomodernism”.

 Boersma also helped author a book called Ecomodernisme (2017) whose other contributors also formed part of the Dutch ecomodernist foundation that became RePlanet Nederland.
-The book’s back cover lays out the group’s credo: “There are no limits to growth.
+The publicity promoting the book lays out the group’s credo: “There are no limits to growth.
 The earth can easily handle 10 billion people.
 Solar panels and wind turbines are a costly mistake, nuclear energy is the future.
 Organic farming will not feed the world, intensive farming will.”

 On RePlanet Nederland’s website they describe the future they dream of.
 It includes massive urbanisation – “more than 90 percent” of the world’s population living and working in “the city, compared to 50 percent in 2000.
 Surrounding the city are large farms full of genetically modified crops that achieve four times higher yields than at the beginning of the 21st century.
 Many of those farms are located in high-rise buildings clad with solar panels.
 In the distance you can see the cooling towers of a nuclear power plant…”